There are many recommended PCOS treatment options, but which ones are the most effective?

 Unfortunately, there might be side effects too, depending on how long you were dependent on the hormones.

-This is another common treatment option for PCOS.
+Ketogenic diet as it is called is another common treatment option for PCOS.

 Since, your body uses carbohydrates as the primary source of energy.
 When there is little of this, the body is deprived of its primary energy source.